 AT FLAT ROCK BROOK NATURE CENTER

-SUNSET HIKES every Tuesday in August from 7-8p.m.
+SUNSET HIKES every Tuesday in September and October from 6-7 p.m.
 Adults and children ages 10 and older.
 No need to register $5/non-members, Members/free.

-GARDENING IN THE MORNING Every Wednesday in August from 9 – 11 a.m.
+GARDENING IN THE MORNING Every Tuesday in September and October from 9 – 11 a.m.
 For adults of all skill levels.
 No need to register, Free for all.